4.1. Procedural Overview

 A working group shall be formed that will be responsible for applying this procedure to the project.
 It will be made up of a group of personnel that collectively have the appropriate range of competences (including both environmental and engineering) to complete the procedure.
 The working group will include representatives of key stakeholders (e.g. the operator, Defence Infrastructure Organisation).
 The working group may be the full Environmental Committee established in EMP02 or a working group empowered by it.

-The working group shall be led by a system safety and environmental manager with the relevant environmental competence as outlined in DE&S leaflet 10/2017 (system safety and environmental competence mapping).
-They will record the knowledge and experience in the working group (normaly in a set of minutes and/or use of a SQEP form) and seek to ensure it is suffiecent to accurately identify and prioritise the environmental impacts associated with the project.
+The working group shall be led by an environmental professional with the relevant environmental competence as outlined in the DE&S Engineering Success Profiles for Environmental Professional (minimum Professional II).
+They will record the knowledge and experience in the working group (normally in a set of minutes and/or use of a SQEP form) and seek to ensure it is sufficient to accurately identify and prioritise the environmental impacts associated with the project.

 4.2.2.
 Step 2: Identify activities, environmental aspects and impacts